DougieTheDev/jamaicanCalc/README.md

 CSS was then used to style the application, incorporating the vibrant colors of the Jamaican flag (green, yellow, and black) to give it a unique cultural touch.<br><br>
 In JavaScript, I implemented the calculator's functionality by handling button clicks and performing mathematical operations (addition, subtraction, multiplication, division). <br><br>
 The logic behind the calculator was written to update the display dynamically based on user input and calculate results.<br><br>

+## Lesson learned
+I gained deeper understanding of JavaScript event listeners and how to manage button clicks and operations effectively.